-Our results suggest that both bacteria and snow physiochemical properties experience changes across the nine days during the snow deposition period in the Tibetan glacier investigated here, and those changes were more stronger in the subsurface layer than in the surface layer.
+Our results suggest that both bacteria and snow physiochemical properties experience changes across the 9 d during the snow deposition period for the Tibetan glacier investigated here, and those changes were stronger in the subsurface layer than in the surface layer.
 Traditionally, supraglacial snow is recognized as a cold oligotrophic environment with a very slow metabolism rate (Quesada and Vincent, 2012; Marshall and Chalmers, 1997), but increasing evidence has suggested that bacterial community changes can occur on a short temporal scale.
-For example, Hell et al. (2013) reported changes in the dominant bacterial phylum Proteobacteria across five days and active bacterial metabolism has been observed in the Greenland Ice Sheet supraglacial ice (Nicholes et al., 2019).
-In addition, active bacteria affiliated with Proteobacteria have been identified in the Antarctic (Lopatina et al., 2013) and Arctic (Holland et al., 2020) snow at temperatures below zero degrees, therefore supporting the present study that bacterial community changes in nine days could be possible.
-This indicates that supraglacial snow can harbour an active bacterial community, which in turn can have an impact in nutrient transformation.
+For example, Hell et al. (2013) reported changes in the dominant bacterial phylum Proteobacteria across 5 d, and active bacterial metabolism has been observed in the Greenland Ice Sheet supraglacial ice (Nicholes et al., 2019).
+In addition, active bacteria affiliated with Proteobacteria have been identified in the Antarctic (Lopatina et al., 2013) and Arctic (Holland et al., 2020) snow at temperatures below 0 °C, therefore supporting the present study that bacterial community changes in 9d could be possible.
+This indicates that supraglacial snow can harbor an active bacterial community, which in turn can have an impact on nutrient transformation.